Bielefeld airport: History and current state of the airport

 After the end of World War 1, aviation started to become very popular.
 The first landings of flying machines in Bielefeld took place on the racecourse in Bielefeld-Quelle.
 As the idea of an airfield met with great interest, the landing of the "Graf Zeppelin," one of the largest airships of its time, was negotiated to take place in Bielefeld.
 For this event, a proper airfield was needed.
-Therefore the search for an area began.
+Therefore, the search for an area began.
 Originally the airport should have been constructed in Bielefeld-Heepen but in the end they decided to construct the airport in Windelsbleiche which back then was not a part of the city of Bielefeld.
 The reason for this was the better connection to the railroad.
 Also, unlike in Heepen, there was no need to erect 100 ticket booths for the airship landing.

-The construction of the airfield was finished on August 31, 1930 and about 100,000 people came to the airship landing event.
+The construction of the airfield was finished on August 31, 1930, and about 100,000 people came to the airship landing event.
 The revenue from the 62,000 tickets sold was going to be used to expand the airfield over the next few years.

 From 1932 on, the German Lufthansa used the airport as an axillary airfield for their night route from Berlin over Hanover and Cologne to London.
 For this purpose, lights were installed and trees cut down to make it easier to land.
 Meteorological equipment was also installed.

 The German dictator Adolf Hitler was not satisfied with the airfield after he landed there on July 9, 1933.
-Therefore many improvements were made to it.
+Therefore, many improvements were made to it.
 These improvements mostly consisted of clearing the approach path of trees.
 In the same year an aircraft hangar was built and in the following year the construction of a pilot dormitory and a new hangar started.
 They also build a filling station for the airplanes.
-The construction of the pilots dormitory was finished in 1936 and a flight school started it's service in 1937.
+The construction of the pilots' dormitory was finished in 1936 and a flight school started its service in 1937.
 During the second world war, the students of this school were taught to fly military aircraft.
 The Luftwaffe did not launch any attacks from Bielefeld.